Mwalters75/ScratchWeather/README.md

 ## Credits
 - OpenWeatherMap
 - ScratchWeather Contributors
-- Myself (Mwalters75) for the STE and Pen Slider
+- Myself (Mwalters75) for the STE, Pen Slide, and TurboFoolishnessr